-If you pay off your credit card bills in full every month, I’ve come up with a brand new strategy to help you maximize cash back rewards in 2020 and beyond.
+If you pay off your credit card bills in full every month, I’ve come up with a brand new strategy to help you maximize cash back rewards.

 It’s called The Big 3:

 The Big 3 is a credit card rewards strategy to earn the maximum amount of cash back.
 It requires three credit cards (Flexible, Fixed and Wild) that are selected based on your personal spending habits.

 What Is The Big 3 and How Does It Work?